Chapter 10.05

 (a) Right of Appeal.

-(i) Any person or entity against whom the Director imposes a fine for cheating, or for conducting Class II or III gaming activities which are not owned or authorized by the Tribes, may appeal such action to the Tribal Gaming Court.
+(i) Any person or entity against whom the Director imposes a fine pursuant to this chapter, or for conducting Class II or III gaming activities which are not owned or authorized by the Tribes, may appeal such action to the Tribal Gaming Court.

 (iii) The TGO may appeal corrective action orders to the Tribal Gaming Court.